NHA CET in 2026: Build Real Exam-Ready EKG Confidence

 The NHA Certified EKG Technician (CET) exam is designed for candidates who can do more than memorize wave names.
 You must demonstrate safe patient prep, accurate lead acquisition, artifact troubleshooting, and practical rhythm interpretation in test-style scenarios.

-In 2026, the most effective strategy is simple: master high-weight interpretation topics, lock in acquisition fundamentals, and drill safety/compliance decisions until they are automatic.
+In 2026, the most effective strategy is simple: lock in EKG acquisition fundamentals (the single largest scored domain at 44%), master rhythm interpretation, and drill safety and compliance decisions until they are automatic.

 Exam Format & Structure